yaronetokayer/pygtfcode/README.md

 This implementation follows the formalism outlined in Nishikawa et al. (2020), with modular components for initialization, evolution, and output.

+See the `./examples/demo.ipynb` for more comprehensive guidance on using this module.

+Contact yarone.tokayer-at-yale.edu with any questions/comments.

 ---

 ## Overview